Collectible card game: The CCG renaissance continues (2006–present)

 The previous year's influx of new CCGs continued into 2006.
 Riding on the success of the popular PC Game World of Warcraft, Blizzard Entertainment licensed Upper Deck to publish a TCG based on the game.
 The World of Warcraft TCG was born and was carried by major retailers but saw limited success until it was discontinued in 2013 prior to the release of Blizzard's digital card game Hearthstone.
 Following previous trends, Japanese-influenced CCGs continued to enter the market.
-These games were either based on cartoons or manga and included: Naruto, Avatar: The Last Airbender, Bleach, Rangers Strike and the classic series Robotech.
+These games were either based on cartoons, anime, or manga and included: Naruto, Avatar: The Last Airbender, Bleach, Rangers Strike and the classic series Robotech.
 Dragon Ball GT was rebooted once again in 2008 and renamed as Dragon Ball.
 Many other franchises were made into CCGs with a few reboots.
 Notable ones included Cardfight!!
 Vanguard, Conan, Battlestar Galactica, Power Rangers, 24 TCG, Redakai, Monsuno, and others, as well as another attempt at Doctor Who in the United Kingdom and Australia.
 Publisher Alderac released the City of Heroes CCG based on the City of Heroes PC game.
 Another video game, Kingdom Hearts for the PS2, was turned into the Kingdom Hearts TCG by Tomy.